HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Lady Palm

 Another palm for you now.
-Rhapis Excelsa or the Lady Palm, is less common than the usual palms you can buy, but it's a ridiculously easy plant to own.
+Rhapis excelsa or the Lady Palm, is less common than the usual palms you can buy, but it's a ridiculously easy plant to own.
 It's a slow grower but will become a large houseplant with decent care.

 Lady Palm rhapis excelsa in front of windows in a hallway